-Should it be determined that no threat to life is present, a co-worker will assist the injured person and contact the NYCSSM as soon as reasonably possible.
-The NYCSSM shall notify the Contractor of the incident.
+Should it be determined that no threat to life is present, a co-worker will assist the injured person and contact the Contractor NYCSSM as soon as reasonably possible.
 Should the victim be injured in the Exclusion Zone, a rapid decontamination consisting of Tyvek, glove and respirator removal shall be performed in the Contamination Reduction Zone prior to initiation of medical assistance.
-For all non-lifethreatening injuries, all medical assistance shall be provided in the Support Zone to reduce the spread of contamination to medical personnel or equipment.
+For all non-life-threatening injuries, all medical assistance shall be provided in the Support Zone to reduce the spread of contamination to medical personnel or equipment.

-2.12.5 Bloodborne Pathogens
+2.13.5 Bloodborne Pathogens